-RECREATION AND PARK COMMISSION (RPC) AMERICAN RIVER PARKWAY (ARP) NATURAL RESOURCES MANAGEMENT PLAN PUBLIC WORKSHOP
+RECREATION AND PARK COMMISSION (RPC) AMERICAN RIVER PARKWAY (ARP) NATURAL RESOURCES MANAGEMENT PLAN (NRMP) PUBLIC WORKSHOP

-Thursday, July 23, 2020 • 6:30 p.m. - 8:30 p.m.
+Thursday, July 23, 2020 ◆ 6:30 p.m. - 8:30 p.m.
 Online by Zoom

-On July 23, 2020, the Sacramento County Recreation and Park Commission (RPC) held a public workshop on the American River Parkway (ARP) Natural Resources Management Plan (NRMP).
-The purpose of the meeting was to: (1) provide an overview and status of the NRMP, (2) describe the NRMP Task Force, (3) present draft NRMP mapping products, and (4) receive community and commissioner feedback on the draft NRMP materials.
+On July 23, 2020, the Sacramento County Recreation and Park Commission workshop on the American River Parkway (ARP) Natural Resources Manage The purpose of the meeting was to: (1) provide an overview and status of the the NRMP Task Force, (3) present draft NRMP mapping products, and (4) recommissioner feedback on the draft NRMP materials.